-- If the formal resolution process has not resulted in satisfactory resolution of the complaint, it can be referred to the relevant Dean of an ANU College, the Director of a Division, or appropriate nominee of one of these individuals (the ‘mediator’).
+- If, in the view of either the complainant or the respondent, the formal resolution process has not resulted in satisfactory resolution of the complaint, they may escalate the matter to the relevant Dean of an ANU College, the Director of a Division, or an appropriate nominee of one of these individuals (the ‘mediator’).

 - A mediator may take investigative actions including but not limited to:

-- Referral for investigation by a senior staff member from another area of the University;
+- referral for investigation by a senior staff member from another area of the University;

-- Requesting further documentation;
+- requesting further documentation;

-- consider the complaint unresolved previously, make an alternative determination, and direct those involved to proceed accordingly;
+- consider the complaint unresolved previously, make an alternative determination, and direct those involved to proceed accordingly.

-- a complainant gaining a better understanding of the situation and no longer considering that they have been aggrieved;
+- complainant gaining a better understanding of the situation and no longer considering that they have been aggrieved;

-- an oral or written apology;
+- verbal or written apology;

-- an oral or written caution; or
+- verbal or written caution;

 |Printable version (PDF)|

-|Title||Student complaint resolution|
+|Title||Student grievance and complaint resolution|

-|Purpose||To provide a set of procedures for the resolution of student concerns about their experience at the University|
+|Purpose||To provide the process for the resolution of student grievances and complaints about their experience at the University.|

-|Effective Date||3 Aug 2011|
+|Effective Date||3 Nov 2021|

-|Responsible Officer||Registrar, Student Administration|
+|Responsible Officer:||Registrar, Student Administration|

-|Contact Area||Division of Student Administration|
+|Contact Area||Division of Student Administration and Academic Services|